Mushymato/MachineControlPanel/README.md

     * Default: LeftControl+Q
 * `Save on Change`: Automatically save changes when closing the control panel or when changing pages.
 * `Default Page`: Page of control panel to display by default.
-* `Open Machine Select Menu`: Once a save is loaded, this option will display a button that opens the machine select menu, useful in case you are out of keybinds.
+* `Open Machine Select Menu`: Once a save is loaded, this option will display a button that opens the machine select menu, useful in case you are out of keybindings.

 ### Save Data